AI-Assisted Decision Making with Human Learning: Acknowledgments

 We are particularly interested in stationary sequences due to their simplicity.
 We show that for general $n > 1$ and $k \leq n$, if the learning dynamic is $\phi$-convergent, then there exists an optimal sequence that is stationary.
 This fact dramatically decreases the size of the optimization space and the computational complexity of the problem; Later in \cref{thm:complexity-learning} we show that we can find an optimal stationary sequence in $nlog(n)$ time.

-The proof builds on the following lemma showing that if the learning dynamic is $\phi$-convergent, then there exists an optimal sequence that has an infinite suffix that starting at time step $t$ always selects the same subset (i.e., the sequence has an infinite stationary suffix).
+The proof builds on the following lemma showing that if the learning dynamic is $\phi$-convergent, then any optimal sequence must have a stationary suffix (i.e., an infinite suffix that starting at time step $t$ always selects the same subset).

-\begin{lemma} If the learning dynamic is $\phi$-convergent, then for any sequence $\seq{S}$ {that does not end in an infinite stationary suffix}, there exists a sequence $\seq{S}'$ of higher value with a stationary suffix. \end{lemma}
+\begin{lemma} If the learning dynamic is $\phi$-convergent, then for any sequence $\seq{S}$ {that does not end in an infinite stationary suffix}, there exists a sequence $\seq{S}'$ of {a strictly} higher value with a stationary suffix. \end{lemma}

-\begin{proof} Consider a sequence $\seq{S}$ that does not end in an infinite stationary suffix.
+\begin{proof} Consider a sequence $\seq{S}$ that does not end with an infinite stationary suffix.
 Denote by \(R(\seq{S})\) the set of features selected infinitely many times.
-Observe that since we consider $\phi$-convergent learning dynamics, there exists time step $T$ after which all features in $R(\seq{S})$ have been selected sufficiently many times for the coefficient of each such feature $i$ to have converged to $a_i$.
+As by definition only the features in \(R(\seq{S})\) are selected infinitely many times, there has to be some time step $T'$ such that for any $t>T'$ only features in \(R(\seq{S})\) are selected.
+Furthermore, since we consider $\phi$-convergent learning dynamics, there exists time step $T>T'$ after which all features in $R(\seq{S})$ have been selected sufficiently many times for the coefficient of each such feature $i$ to have converged to $a_i$.
 This implies that their contribution to the accuracy of the prediction is positive.
-Hence, if $R(\seq{S}) \leq k$, the sequence that ends in the stationary suffix that always selects $R(\seq{S})$ has a higher value than the original sequence.
-Similarly, if $R(\seq{S}) > k$ and there are some steps in which $\seq{S}$ selects less than $k$ features, we can construct a sequence of a higher value by making sure we select $k$ features from $R(\seq{S})$ in each step of the suffix.
+Hence, if $|R(\seq{S})| \leq k$, the sequence that ends in the stationary suffix that always selects $R(\seq{S})$ has a higher value than the original sequence {(which for $t>T'$ selects subsets of $R(\seq{S})$)}.
+Similarly, if $|R(\seq{S})| > k$ and there are some steps in which $\seq{S}$ selects less than $k$ features, we can construct a sequence of a higher value by making sure we select $k$ features from $R(\seq{S})$ in each step of the suffix.